ahmetson/frogwifcat-solana/README.md

 `solana address`

-To import your wallet into the browser or descktop wallets simply print it:
+To import your wallet into the browser or desktop wallets simply print it:

 `npx ts-node app/secret_key.ts`